 Earlier this year, the DDA collected applications from mural artists and downtown locations to be considered for this year’s project.
 Artists submitted mock-ups of what a mural would look like but had the freedom to paint something that celebrated their own artistic freedom and vision– Fresh Waves has no theme or mandated content.

-We are excited to announce our first mural that will be painted this summer will be located on the side of Alpena Vintage Company, located at 200 N. Second Ave, by artist Britt Flood.
+We are excited to announce our first mural that will be painted this summer will be located on the side of Thunder Bay Theatre’s warehouse building, located at 131 E. Fletcher St., by artist Britt Flood.

 “I’m interested in visualizing tenderness and bringing moments of poetry, personal transformation, and connection to communities through public art and large scale painting.
 A simple line moving from a silhouette of a figure to a flower can symbolize an everlasting moment of connection, and that is what I hope to bring to Alpena as a contributing artist to the Fresh Waves project; moments of growth, connection, and positivity that can be felt and remembered,” said the artist.